1. Home

 1440p is the most widely used screen resolution in gaming monitors, precisely because of the wide variety of screen ratios that it offers, especially since you may have noticed have gamers have a soft spot for ultra-wide and maybe even curved monitors that can give them advantages in shooters or RTS games.

-In fact, many GPU manufacturers specifically target and optimize their products to create GPUs that work perfectly with 1440p monitors.
+In fact, many GPU manufacturers specifically target and optimize their products to create budget GPUs that work perfectly with 1440p monitors.

 2K Explained